How much does the trip cost?

 Does that include all of the meals?

 Most of your meals will be covered.
 Breakfast and dinner will be provided everyday.
-During our clinic days, we do not stop for lunch.
-Our Kenyan team will provide us fruit and sodas, but we typically will eat snacks through lunch.
+During our clinic days, our Kenyan team will provide us fruit and sodas, but we typically will eat snacks through lunch.

 How long does the trip last?